Notes on a Scandal

 - The DVD chapter names make it even clearer; the last chapter with Annabel is called "Moving On".

-- Kindhearted Cat Lover: Barbara, to the point where she's as devastated by her cat's death as one would be at the death of a loved one and her anger at Sheba not being there for her leads her to spill the beans about her affair with Steven.
-She says "Someone has died".
+- Kindhearted Cat Lover: Barbara, to the point where she's as devastated by her cat's death as one would be at the death of a loved one—outright saying "someone has died!"—and her anger at Sheba not being there for her leads her to spill the beans about her affair with Steven.

 - Literary Agent Hypothesis: The novel is presented as a manuscript for a book Barbara intends to write on the affair.
 It also contains pieces of Barbara's diary.